rid3/vaq-app-server/README.md

 ("lets take care of ourselves")

-App where you can find doctors of any speciallity that have taken courses on gender perspective and inclusivity.
+App where you can find doctors of any speciallity who have been trained on gender perspective and inclusivity.
 As the LGBTTTQAI+ community deserves and needs a safe inviroment in the health care system.

 Deployed App: